 The use of an adjuvant is of importance in a pandemic situation where there is significant demand for a vaccine, since it may allow more doses to be produced from less ingredients and therefore enable manufacturing at scale.

 We believe more than one vaccine will be needed and we’re hoping that there will be several successful vaccines developed with our adjuvant technology.

 We have joined forces with Sanofi, combining their vaccine candidate with our adjuvant technology to develop an adjuvanted COVID-19 vaccine candidate.
 An update was issued in December 2020 on the phase 1/2 clinical trial.
 The companies initiated a new phase 2 clinical trial in February 2021.

 We are also collaborating with Canadian biopharmaceutical company, Medicago, to develop a COVID-19 vaccine by combining their plant-derived vaccine candidate with our adjuvant technology.
-The vaccine candidate entered phase 2/3 clinical trials in mid-November 2020 and, if successful, we aim to make the vaccine available, in the first half of 2021.
+The vaccine candidate entered phase 3 clinical trials in March 2021 and, if successful, we aim to make the vaccine available in the first half of 2021.

 How can plant based vaccines technology help fight COVID-19?